vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Executing the function in eager mode works as expected.
-However, the shape of intermediate variables cannot be known given knowledge of the input shapes alone, but rather depends on the number of elements in `mask` that are `True`.
+However, the shape of intermediate variables cannot be known given knowledge of the input shapes alone, as it depends on the number of elements in `mask` that are `True`.
 Therefore, we cannot compile the function as not all shapes are static.

-Additionally, we can't simply use `static_argnum` as `mask` itself is not hashable and hence can't be used to match calls to caches.
-Furthermore, even if it could the number of possible values of `mask` is too high.
+Additionally, we can't use `static_argnum` as `mask` itself is not hashable and hence can't be used to match calls to cached binaries.
+Furthermore, even if we could, the number of possible values of `mask` is too high.
 To handle all possibiltiies, we would need to compile `2**16` or 65,536 graphs.

-Often though, we can rewrite the function to perform the same action and with static shapes:
+Often though, we can rewrite the function to perform the same action and with known shapes at all steps:

 ```python
 def mask_tensor(x, mask):